kodydeda4/swiftui-emerald/Keynote/Outline.md

 # Presentation Outline

+the people are technologically savy should be a conversational tone they want you to present something, not the slides, but the slides should be an aid they are listening ot your words

+talk about what you wanted to achieve at the beginning of the class

+get to demo @ minute 5
+get out at like minute 12

 ## 1. Introduction

 Over the last year I found myself interested in the Linux community.
 I started watching Youtubers like Luke Smith, Distrotube, Mental Outlaw, to name a few.
 I first became interested in this when I came across these screenshots: